Adezayn/Adezayn/README.md

 #### I am an Associate Software Engineer in a fintech organization in Lagos, Nigeria.

-#### 🏋🏽‍♀️🎯 My core work involves building the Frontend of web and mobile applications using JavaScript/TypeScript.
-My everyday frameworks are React, React Native and Angular.
+#### 🏋🏽‍♀️🎯 My core work involves building the Frontend of web and mobile applications using JavaScript/TypeScript as well as building backend services using Java.
+My everyday frameworks are React, React Native, Angular, and Springboot.

-##### I am familiar with Nodejs and Java.
+##### I am familiar with Nodejs.

-##### I am open to open source contributions and collaborations.
+##### I am open to open-source contributions and collaborations.